hliulab/UnifyImmun/README.md

 `python TCR_test.py`

+### Model testing for output prediction scores
+Given your fine - tuned model or our trained model (saved in trained_model folder), you can use it to output prediction scores on our provided demo test set with the following test scripts.
+>Output prediction scores for HLA binding specificity using pHLA test set

+`cd source`

+`python HLA_output_score.py`

+>Output prediction scores for TCR binding specificity using pTCR test set

+`cd source`

+`python TCR_output_score.py`

 > In our practice, the time overhead required to run the two demos above is about 2 minutes when batch_size=8192.